Milt Graff

-Milton Edward Graff (December 30, 1930 - August 2, 2005) was a Major League Baseball second baseman.
+Milton Edward Graff (December 30, 1930 - August 2, 2005) was an American Major League Baseball second baseman.
 He was born on Tuesday, December 30, 1930 in Jefferson Center, Pennsylvania.
 He was listed at a height of and a weight of 158 pounds.
 Graff attended Butler Senior High School and then attended Pennsylvania State University and Lycoming College.
 At Lycoming, he got a degree in accounting.
 He batted left-handed and threw right-handed.

 Playing career

 Around 1949, Graff was signed by the Pittsburgh Pirates as an amateur free agent.
 Around eight years later, during which his baseball career was interrupted when he enlisted in the Army to fight in the Korean War, Graff made his major league debut on April 16, 1957 at the age of 26 with the Kansas City Athletics (he was sent to the Athletics from the New York Yankees, by whom he'd been drafted in 1955).
 He wore the number 4.

 In 61 major league games, Graff batted .179 with 4 doubles, 3 triples and 0 home runs.
 He showed a good eye at the plate by walking 15 times and striking out only 10 times.
 In the field, Graff committed 3 errors for a .988 fielding percentage.
 He also was involved in 36 double plays.

 Graff played his final game on September 21, 1958.